Open Accessibility Menu

 Colorectal cancer almost always develops from precancerous polyps (abnormal growths) in the colon or rectum.
 Screening tests can find precancerous polyps, so they can be removed before they turn into cancer.
 Screening tests also can find colorectal cancer early, when treatment works best.

 Regular screening, beginning at age 45, is the key to preventing colorectal cancer and finding it early.
-Talk to your primary care provider and request a referral to be screened at St. Claire HealthCare.
+Talk to your primary care provider and request a referral to be screened at UK St. Claire.

 Lung Cancer